NataEn/Advanced-JS-Topics/asynchronous.md

 Promise {<fulfilled>: undefined}
 ```

-**However** if you just write functions with asyc and executing them as they are, they will run as regular functions (they return a promise but run regularly), this is just awaste of resources:
+**However** if you just write functions with asyc and executing them as they are, they will run as regular functions (they return a promise but run regularly), this is just a waste of resources:

 ```
 async function printLine1(){